 The Cross-Functional Dashboard is a step forward in the direction of providing a more comprehensive overview of a complex situation to decision-makers.
 It is also a strategic tool for researchers to build, improve and assess the models on which their recommendations to these decision-makers are based.

 “Composed of data from a multitude of specific areas, the Cross-Functional Dashboard provides an overview with which policy makers can rely on to manage the health crisis and therefore limit its economic and social consequences.
-This tool therefore testifies to the existing skills within the Luxembourg research community that allow us to rigorously combat the COVID-19 pandemic", said Minister Fayot following the visit.
+This tool therefore testifies to the existing skills within the Luxembourg research community that allow us to rigorously combat the COVID-19 pandemic", said Minister of the Economy Franz Fayot following the visit.

-“This dashboard is one of the examples of the excellent collaboration between public research players, a collaboration that I can only encourage and which has enabled public research to effectively support the Government within the framework of the management of this health crisis,” said Claude Meisch, Minister of Higher Education and Research.
+“This dashboard is one of the examples of the excellent collaboration between public research players, a collaboration that I can only encourage and which has enabled public research to effectively support the government within the framework of the management of this health crisis,” said Claude Meisch, Minister of Higher Education and Research.

-Thomas Kallstenius concluded “It’s indeed important to emphasise the collaborative spirit of this effort by all the research and innovation actors in Luxembourg.
-Our joint ambition is to develop the integrated dashboard, and the data analytics engine behind it, to support the decision makers and policy makers during the COVID-19 pandemic but also to position Luxembourg as blueprint for a digital, sustainable and resilient economy in a post-COVID-19 crisis world”.
+Thomas Kallstenius concluded, “It’s indeed important to emphasise collaborative spirit of this effort by all the research and innovation actors in Luxembourg.
+Our joint ambition is to develop the integrated dashboard, and the data analytics engine behind it, to support the decision makers and policy makers during the covid19 pandemic but also to position the Luxembourg as blueprint for a digital, sustainable and resilient economy in a post-COVID-19 crisis world”.